 Applicants selected for awards must agree to comply with additional legal requirements upon acceptance of an award.
-We strongly encourage you to review the information pertaining to these additional requirements prior to submitting your application.
-Additional information for each can be found at www.oip.usdoj.gov/funding/other\requirements.htm.
+OJP strongly encourages applicants to review the information pertaining to these additional requirements prior to submitting an application.
+Additional information for each requirement can be found at www.ojp.usdoj.gov/funding/other_requirements.htm.

-- Civil Rights Compliance

-- Faith-Based and Other Community Organizations
+- Civil Rights Compliance - Faith-Based and Other Community Organizations

 - Confidentiality

 - Research and the Protection of Human Subjects

 - Anti-Lobbying Act

-- Financial and Government Audit Requirements - National Environmental Policy Act (NEPA) (if applicable) - DOJ Information Technology Standards (if applicable) - Single Point of Contact Review - Nonsupplanting of State or Local Funds - Criminal Penalty for False Statements - Compliance with Office of Justice Programs Financial Guide - Suspension or Termination of Funding - Nonprofit Organizations - For-Profit Organizations - Government Performance and Results Act (GPRA) - Rights in Intellectual Property - Federal Funding Accountability and Transparency Act (FFATA) of 2006 - Awards in excess of \$5,000,000-federal taxes certification requirement
+- Financial and Government Audit Requirements

+- National Environmental Policy Act (NEPA)

+- DOJ Information Technology Standards (if applicable)

+- Single Point of Contact Review

+- Non-Supplanting of State or Local Funds

+- Criminal Penalty for False Statements

+- Compliance with Office of Justice Programs Financial Guide

+- Suspension or Termination of Funding

+- Nonprofit Organizations

+- For-profit Organizations

+- Government Performance and Results Act (GPRA)

+- Rights in Intellectual Property

+- Federal Funding Accountability and Transparency Act (FFATA) of 2006

+- Awards in Excess of \$5,000,000 Federal Taxes Certification Requirement

+- Active CCR Registration